 The Final Goal

-A major facet of the vision for this project is to see income generated from the monthly student fees so the project can become self-supporting as quickly as possible (a dream that is fast becoming a reality).
+A major facet of the vision for this project is to see income generated from the monthly student fees so that the project can become self-supporting as quickly as possible (a dream that is fast becoming a reality).
 Your generous help can make this vision become a reality for the needy community of Banbassa.
 To donate just click on the EziDebit button below.